frankgiordano/zowe-client-java-sdk/README.md

 A partial implementation of a Zowe SDK for Java.

 Run GetJobsTest.java, IssueCommandTest.java and SubmitJobsTest.java to see current functionality available.
-You need to replace both instances of "xxxxxxxx" accordingly, see inline comment.
+You need to replace all instances of "xxxxxxxx" accordingly, see inline comment.

 Functionality provided: